o-k-a-y/Predator-Prey-Simulation/README.md

 If at any time a coyote occupies the same cell as a roadrunner, the roadrunner dies.

-Coyotees
+# Coyotees
+## Move
-● Move Every time step, if there is an adjacent roadrunner, then move to that cell.
+Every time step, if there is an adjacent roadrunner, then move to that cell.
 If that cell is still occupied after the move, then eat the roadrunner.
 If no roadrunner is in an adjacent cell, move in a random direction by 1 cell.
+## Breed
-● Breed After the 8th time step, spawn a new coyote as we do roadrunners.
+After the 8th time step, spawn a new coyote as we do roadrunners.
+## Die
-● Die If a coyote goes
+If a coyote goes 4 steps without eating a roadrunner, it dies before the start of the next step.

 Install:
 	make